Published at: 2025-10-30

 1.1.2 Template Source Code

-Contract Line Item ID Multi-spec Product Name Is Gift Sales Price
+Contract Line Number Multi-spec Product Name Gift Sales Price

 ${item.name} ${item.SPUObj.is_spec} ${item.SKUObj.name} ${item.SKUObj.isGiveawayLabel} ${item.SKUObj.price}

-Table rows will auto-populate based on actual data volume
+Table rows will load according to actual data volume

 image